cs3157/recitations/D-Bits-Binary-C-Basics/c-basics.md

 the next iteration. `for(;;)` is an idiom for an infinite loop. `goto label` will jump to a line beginning with `label: `.
 Be careful with gotos.

+#### `const`

+The `const` keyword tells that compiler that once a variable is initialized, it shouldn't be assigned to again.
+The type modifer can come either before or after the type:

+    const int x;
+    int const y;

+Note that this is only compiler enforced, but like what we did above to print floats in binary, we can trick the compiler